Taking Care of Your Skin During Pregnancy

 Do all pregnant women get stretch marks?

-No!
-As I mentioned above preventing stretch marks during pregnancy is a proactive process that begins from the moment the happy news arrives and after you take your bundle home.
+Not all women get stretch marks and preventing stretch marks during pregnancy is a proactive process that begins from the moment the happy news arrives and after you take your bundle home.
 Some studies have shown up to 50% of pregnant women get stretch marks during pregnancy, usually during the third trimester and sometimes earlier.
 It can be due to genetics, excessive weight gain in a short period or overly dry and stretching skin.

 Are stretch marks preventable or curable?